Top 5 Easiest Dogs to Train in 2026: A Pro's Guide

 Families with children, first-time owners, active individuals.

-Think trainable dogs only come in large packages?
+Think trainable dogs only come in large sizes?
 Think again!
-The Papillon, named for its butterfly-like ears, is a tiny dog with a massive brain.
-Often called the 'Border Collie of the toy group,' these little dogs are surprisingly athletic and excel in obedience and agility trials.
+The Papillon, named for its butterfly-like ears, is a small dog with a large brain.
+Often referred to as the 'Border Collie of the toy group,' these little dogs are surprisingly active and excel in obedience and agility trials.
 They are not typical lap dogs; they are active, curious, and love to learn.
-Their compact size makes them ideal for apartment living, as long as their minds and bodies get enough exercise.
+Their compact size makes them suitable for apartment living, provided their minds and bodies receive enough activity.

 Temperament: